Baby Felix

-Baby Felix (ベイビーフィリックス, Beibī Firikkusu) is a Japanese children's animated television program that follows the adventures of a young Felix the Cat and infant versions of the characters from Joe Oriolo's Felix television program from the 1950s.
+Baby Felix & Friends, known in Japan as Baby Felix (ベイビーフィリックス, Beibī Firikkusu), is a preschool animated television series adapted from the stories of the Felix the Cat character.
+It follows the adventures of a young Felix the Cat and infant versions of the other characters from Joe Oriolo's Felix television program from the 1950s.
 It is the third Felix television series.
-It was launched by Oriolo's son, Don Oriolo, in 2000, with JBC Educational, NEC Interchannel, AEON Studios of Japan and SMEC Media & Entertainment of Taiwan.
-The show consists of 26 half-hour episodes.
+It was launched by Oriolo's son, Don Oriolo, in 2000, with NHK Educational, NEC Interchannel, Aeon of Japan and SMEC Media & Entertainment of Taiwan.
+The show consists of 26 episodes.
 It follows in the long line of "Baby Cartoon Revivals" alongside such shows as Muppet Babies, Baby Looney Tunes, Tom & Jerry Kids, and The Flintstone Kids.

 The series became available on Peacock on July 15, 2020.
 It is also now available on The Roku Channel.

 Summary

 This is the story of when Felix was still a small child and was called "Baby Felix".
 He is so smart, full of curiosity, vitality and also has a big dream for his future.
 The story begins with a miracle.
 Baby Felix, who dreams of becoming a Major League baseball player, incredibly travels forward in time to his future.
 There he meets the adult version of himself and discovers that he has become a Major League player.
 Through many exciting adventures, the two become great friends.